 Alan can be contacted at email@example.com.

-In the last decade and a half, John has been involved in the dramatic growth of Contemporary Christian radio, bringing mainstream programming strategies and research principles to help grow and develop some of America’s most successful Christian music stations including Z88.3 in Orlando, Salem’s Fish stations in Los Angeles, Portland, and Atlanta, CRISTA’s Spirit stations in Austin and Seattle, KSGN in Riverside-San Bernardino, KTSY in Boise, Star 88-3 in Fort Wayne, and WGTS in Washington, D.C.
-John is also involved with helping KSBJ and NGEN in Houston, Star 93-3 in Cincinnati, Family 96-5 in Brisbane, Australia, and the United Christian Broadcasters in Canada.
+Over the last twenty years John has been involved in the significant growth of Contemporary Christian radio, being a part of developing some of America’s most successful Christian music stations including Z88.3 in Orlando, Salem’s Fish stations in Atlanta, Los Angeles, and Portland, CRISTA’s Spirit stations in Austin and Seattle, KLTY in Dallas, and KSBJ in Houston, as well as stations in Canada, Australia, and the United Kingdom.

 The Gospel Music Association honored John in 2004 with the Scott Campbell industry achievement award.
 Radio and Records and Christian Radio Weekly have recognized John as one of the most influential people in the Christian music industry.

-Ever comfortable behind the microphone and an avid baseball fan, John is in his 16th season as the semi-professional public address announcer at Roger Dean Stadium in Jupiter, Florida, for St. Louis Cardinals’ spring training, as well as the Cardinals’ and Miami Marlins’ minor league teams through the summer.
+Ever comfortable behind the microphone and an avid baseball fan, John has served for almost 20 years as the semi-professional public address announcer for St. Louis Cardinals’ spring training in Jupiter, Florida, as well as the Cardinals’ and Marlins’ minor league teams through the summer.

 John can be contacted at firstname.lastname@example.org.